Common Objects Out of Context (COOCo): Investigating Multimodal Context and Semantic Scene Violations in Referential Communication: Related Work

 \section{Related Work}

-\paragraph{Context in Referring Expression Generation.} Referring Expression Generation (REG) is the task of generating identifying descriptions for a target object.
+\paragraph{Context in Referring Expression Generation} Referring Expression Generation (REG) is the task of generating identifying descriptions for a target object.
 Early REG approaches relying on handcrafted algorithms \cite{krahmer_computational_2012} incorporated contextual influences by considering the properties that distinguish a target referent from its distractors, with some research also incorporating constraints to guide coherent categorisation for references to plurals, and the use of landmarks for spatial expressions \cite{schuz_rethinking_2023}.
 More recent neural models for \emph{visual REG} learn mappings from raw perceptual inputs to linguistic expressions.
 Here too there has been limited attention on the ability of models to leverage global scene information \cite{schuz_rethinking_2023}.
 This gap has motivated recent investigations into how scene information may enhance robustness in challenging settings \cite{schuz_keeping_2023, junker_scenegram_2025}.
-In particular, \citet{junker_resilience_2024} show that models rely on scene context to generate references even when the target object is fully occluded, indicating that scene context serves not only as a disambiguating constraint but also as a supportive resource for robust reference generation.
+In particular, \citet{junker-zarriess-2024-resilience-scene} show that models rely on scene context to generate references even when the target object is fully occluded, indicating that scene context serves both a supportive and disambiguating role during reference generation. \citet{junker_scenegram_2025} further find that scene context influences how VLMs describe ambiguous tangram shapes, though to a lesser extent than humans.

-\paragraph{Context in Human Object Recognition.} Human object recognition is strongly influenced by contextual expectations \cite{bar_visual_2004, oliva_role_2007, vo_meaning_2021, peelen_predictive_2023}, including both global scene properties (e.g., gist, layout) and local cues (e.g., anchor objects, co-occurring items) \cite{lauer_role_2018, lauer_role_2021, boettcher_anchoring_2018}.
-Evidence that visual search is semantically constrained comes from viewing tasks, where viewers fixate more on semantically informative (but not necessarily visually salient) regions, and semantic similarity is a strong predictor of gaze trajectories.
+\paragraph{Context in Human Object Recognition} Human object recognition is strongly influenced by contextual expectations \cite{bar_visual_2004, oliva_role_2007, vo_meaning_2021, peelen_predictive_2023}, including both global scene properties (e.g., gist, layout) and local cues (e.g., anchor objects, co-occurring items) \cite{lauer_role_2018, lauer_role_2021, boettcher_anchoring_2018}.
+Evidence that human overt attention in visual search is semantically constrained comes from viewing tasks, where viewers fixate more on semantically informative (but not necessarily visually salient) regions, and semantic similarity is a strong predictor of gaze trajectories \cite{henderson_meaning_2019, hayes_looking_nodate}.
 Both highly expected and highly incongruent objects attract more attention than moderately fitting ones \cite{damiano_exploring_2024}.
+Motivated by this work, we take a graded view of object-scene semantic similarity in the design of our dataset.